Summary of All DBMS_METADATA Subprograms

 Example: Fetch the DDL for all Complete Tables in the Current Schema, Filter Out Nested Tables and Overflow Segments

-meaning "for the current session") to specify that storage clauses are not to be returned in the SQL DDL.
+This example fetches the DDL for all "complete" tables in the current schema, filtering out nested tables and overflow segments.
+The example uses SET_TRANSFORM_PARAM (with the handle value = DBMS_METADATA.SESSION_TRANSFORM meaning "for the current session") to specify that storage clauses are not to be returned in the SQL DDL.
 Afterwards, the example resets the session-level parameters to their defaults.

-to some large number, as shown, before executing your query.
+To generate complete, uninterrupted output, set the PAGESIZE to 0 and set LONG to some large number, as shown, before executing your query.

 SET LONG 2000000